Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/05_static_typing.md

 ## Summary

-Typed GDScript is a powerful tool.
+Typed PScript is a powerful tool.
 It helps you write more structured code, avoid common errors, and create scalable systems.
 In the future, static types will also bring you a nice performance boost thanks to upcoming compiler optimizations.